The Mote in God's Eye: Plot summary

-The current civilization is governed by a type of industrial feudalism, with coalitions of Masters in control of the planet.
+The current civilization is a type of industrial feudalism, with coalitions of Masters in control of the planet.
 One faction, led by "King Peter", wanted to reveal the truth to the humans, but was overruled.
 Colonization of other planets would inexorably bring about conflict with humans, as the inevitable Motie population explosion would force them to seek to take over human worlds.
 Nonetheless, the more powerful coalition sees this temporary solution as preferable to the impending collapse.
 Both factions send Warriors after the midshipmen, one to capture them, the other to rescue them.
 The stronger group's Warriors trap the midshipmen, but the trio refuse to surrender and die as a result.

 Unaware of the midshipmen's fate, Lenin leaves the Mote system, taking with it three ambassadors, a sterile Master and two Mediators, whose mission is to open the galaxy to their species while concealing their terrible secrets.

 An Imperial Commission is on the verge of granting colonies to the Moties, but MacArthur Sailing Master/Lieutenant Kevin Renner figures out the truth just in time.
 It is the passengers on the original probe, deliberately ejected into space, that give the game away.
 Not only is there a Warrior among the group, but several are visibly pregnant, demolishing any argument about them being statues or religious icons.

 The decision is made to gather a battle fleet to either disarm or try to annihilate the Moties.
 The ambassadors are faced with the extinction of their species, knowing that the Masters would never submit.
 However, a Mediator comes up with a third option: a blockade of the system's only Alderson exit point.
 This plan is adopted, over the strenuous opposition of Bury, who views the Moties as the greatest threat humanity has ever faced.